pSpaces/dotSpace/README.md

+# dotSpace #
-Please go to dotSpace's wiki page for an in depth documentation: [Documentation](https://github.com/pSpaces/dotSpace/wiki)
+Please go to dotSpace's [wiki page](https://github.com/pSpaces/dotSpace/wiki) for an in depth documentation.